salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-10-14-trouble-Keychain-crash.md

 order: 6
 ---

- When the device is setup with FaceId/Passcode based authentication and when any of the application which has MarketingCloudSDK integrated access the Keychain when the device is in a locked state, a fatal exception is thrown where the SDK cannot access these files due to an iOS Data Protection mode.
+If a device is setup with FaceId or Passcode based authentication, and if an application (with MarketingCloudSDK integrated) accesses the Keychain when the device is in a locked state, a fatal exception is thrown.
+The SDK cannot access these files due to the iOS Data Protection mode.

 ### Common Exceptions with Keychain thrown by the SDK